-One of the most remarkable aspects of my recent journey onboard SQ’s new A380 First Class cabin was the cost of my ticket.
+One of the most remarkable aspects of my recent journey onboard Singapore Airlines’ new A380 First Class cabin was the cost of my ticket.
 I paid 115,000 KrisFlyer miles and 200 GBP (British Pound) for the one way journey from London to Singapore.
-KrisFlyer is the frequent flyer program of SQ and an award seat in SQ’s A380 First Class suites can only be booked via KrisFlyer (and not via any other Star Alliance loyalty program).
+KrisFlyer is the frequent flyer program of SQ and an award seat in Singapore Airlines’ A380 First Class suites can only be booked via KrisFlyer (and not via any other Star Alliance loyalty program).

 Since I always credit my Star Alliance flights to Miles&More – the frequent flyer program of Lufthansa – I had zero miles on my KrisFlyer account.
-However, I managed to acquire 120,000 KrisFlyer miles at once by transferring 100,000 ‘old’ SPG points (now equivalent to about 300,000 ‘new’ SPG points) to my KrisFlyer account.
-SPG is the loyalty program of Starwood Hotels, now owned by the Marriott Hotel Group.
-One of the great perks of the new combined SPG and Marriott Rewards program is that you can transfer hotel points to airline miles at a 3:1 conversation rate.
-In addition, you receive a 5,000 mileage bonus when you convert 60,000 points into miles (resulting in 25,000 airline miles instead of 20,000).
-As a consequence, one of the single best values of Marriott Rewards is to transfer your points in bulks of 60,000 to an airline partner and book free award tickets or upgrades, which is what I did for this flight.
-Read here my review of the combined SPG and Marriott Rewards program.
+However, I managed to acquire 120,000 KrisFlyer miles at once by transferring 300,000 Marriott Bonvoy points to my KrisFlyer account.
+Marriott Bonvoy is the loyalty program of the Marriott Hotel Group.
+One of the great perks of the new combined Marriott Bonvoy program is that you can transfer hotel points to airline miles at a 3:1 conversation rate.
+As a bonus, you get 15,000 points extra for every 60,000 points you transfer to airline miles, for a total of 25,000 miles in the airline program of your choice.
+As a consequence, one of the single best values of Marriott Bonvoy is to transfer your points in bulks of 60,000 to an airline partner and book free award tickets or upgrades, which is what I did for this flight.
+Read here my review of Marriott Bonvoy.

-SQ has its own First Class lounge at Heathrow’s Terminal 2, which is also known as the Queen’s Terminal.
-Designed by renowned architectural and interior design firm ONG&ONG, the lounge’s interior follows SQ’s “home away from home” concept.
-The intimate, rectangular space comprises two distinct areas: one end features a sitting and relaxation area with different seat types reminiscent of SQ’s new Business and First Class seats; the other end features a dining area with a small buffet station, a dozen tables and a self-service wine counter.
+Singapore Airlines has its own First Class lounge at Heathrow’s Terminal 2, which is also known as the Queen’s Terminal.
+Designed by renowned architectural and interior design firm ONG&ONG, the lounge’s interior follows Singapore Airlines’ home away from home concept.
+The intimate, rectangular space comprises two distinct areas: one end features a sitting and relaxation area with different seat types reminiscent of Singapore Airlines’ new Business and First Class seats; the other end features a dining area with a small buffet station, a dozen tables and a self-service wine counter.
 Natural light pours in via large floor-to-ceiling windows on one side, offering a view of Terminal 2A and a massive construction site.
 Five different menus operate throughout the day, and the breakfast menu – which was provided during my visit – lists signature dishes like nasi lemak, fried carrot cake, chicken curry and Singapore laksa.

-3. FACTS & FIGURES ABOUT SQ’S LONGHAUL FLEET
+3. FACTS & FIGURES ABOUT SINGAPORE AIRLINES’ LONGHAUL FLEET

-- 18 Airbus A330 planes (read here my review onboard a SQ A330 in Business Class)
+- 18 Airbus A330 planes (read here my review onboard a Singapore Airlines A330 in Business Class)

-- 21 Airbus A350 planes (read here my review onboard a SQ A350 in Business Class)
+- 21 Airbus A350 planes (read here my review onboard a Singapore Airlines A350 in Business Class)

 - 7 Boeing 747 planes (cargo only)